I was recently asked for my view on the first response from Dorkins to The Economist: The Productivity Puzzle:

 Incidentally, if this year I earn £20,000 gross and £18,000 net and you cut my taxes next year so I net £19,000 for working no harder, why should I work any harder than I do now?
 I am £1,000 better off without working my fingers any further to the bone.
 Neo-liberal argument hoist by its own petard?

-Poor productivity in the UK economy, as measured as at national level, is most likely to be down to ongoing poor investment in capital and labour.
+Poor productivity in the UK economy, as measured as at national level, is most likely to be down to ongoing poor investment in research and development, capital and labour.
 Deming, amongst others observed, that most workers only have control over about 10% of their workload and so their productivity is not within their capacity to improve, except very marginally.

-British management, which notoriously cuts investment in capital and labour at the first sign of a downturn in the economy, has the major responsibility for the poor productivity of its staff.
+British management, which notoriously cuts investment in capital and labour (and advertising) at the first sign of a downturn in the economy, has the major responsibility for the poor productivity of its staff.
 And in 2008, and thereafter, it yet again cut significantly its investment in staff training.
 You reap what you sow.

 Real world economics has a tendency to trump neo-liberal theory every time, perhaps because it studies the real world and then theorises rather than trying to impose its (politically motivated) theories on the real world?
 In this instance, it helps if one understands what economists mean by productivity: